Dan Zhu

 Violin

-A native of Beijing, Zhu made his first public appearance at the age of nine, performing Mendelssohn’s Violin Concerto with the China Youth Chamber Orchestra.
-At age 12, he entered the Central Conservatory of Music in Beijing, where he studied with Huang Xiao-zhi.
+A native of Beijing, Zhu entered the Central Conservatory of Music in Beijing at the age of 12, where he studied with Huang Xiao-zhi.
 Four years later he was awarded the Alexis Gregory Scholarship to study with Lucie Robert at Mannes College of Music in New York.
 He made his Carnegie Hall début at the age of 18 with Tchaikovsky’s Violin Concerto.
 His mentors have included Ivry Gitlis, Gérard Poulet and Aaron Rosand.
 As recording artist, he has appeared on several international labels, such as BIS, Cascavelle, CPO, Naxos and ORF.
-His latest world première recordings include Boris Papandopulo’s Violin Concerto and Bright Sheng’s chamber music album Northern Lights with the composer on the piano.
-He has been invited to give masterclasses and lectures at Sibelius Academy, Princeton University, Hong Kong Academy for Performing Arts and the School of Fontainebleau.
+His latest world première recordings include Bright Sheng’s Violin Concerto “Let Fly” and Boris Papandopulo’s Violin Concerto.
+He has been invited to give masterclasses and lectures at the Sibelius Academy, Tanglewood Festival, Princeton University, Hong Kong Academy for Performing Arts and the School of Fontainebleau.

 click to download images